ETS-ReactNative5/CurbAlert/README.md

 - posting user_id (allow multiple if )
 - image, image file (required)
 - location, coordinates? (pull from image or current location?, required)
-- title, string
+- title, string (limit 50 chars)
-- description, string
+- description, string (limit 140 chars)
 - timestamp (listing should dissapear 1 week after being posted unless taken before)
 - display, boolean (would this be the best way to determine whether to display an item?)
 - is_taken, boolean